L1Blom/airquality-pico-esp-sgp30/README.md

 ## Description

 This project was my first makers project.
-I ordered a Rapsberry Pico and thought about: what is a nice starters project beside the blinking leds.
+I ordered a Rapsberry Pico and thought about: what is a nice starter project beside the blinking leds.
-My wife had already asked for a sensor for air quality, and that looked a nice and small starters project.
+My wife had already asked for a sensor for air quality, and that looked a nice and small project.

 Components used: